fchuffar/mylabstocks/doc/index.rst

 ..

-Now you have a wwwblast instance available here: http://your_server/blast.
+Now you have a wwwBLAST instance available here: http://your_server/blast.

 Install PlasMapper